n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 14 - Advent of Cyber 2021.md

 cat /etc/shadow > /var/www/html/ls.html
 ```

 We still cannot execute `loot.sh`, but we can use the browser to execute it for us.
-Navigate back to the `admin` page in your browser and refresh until you have output like the image below.
+Navigate back to the `admin` page in your browser and refresh until you have an output like the image below.

 ![Contents of /etc/shadow](AoC-2021_Photos/Day_14/09_AoC_Day_14_01-02-22-Pepper-Hash.png)

-Just like that we have read the contents of a `root` owned file using a hosted script.
+Just like that, we have read the contents of a `root` owned file using a hosted script.
 Go ahead and use this to answer *Question 3*

 ### Question-4
 [Top](#TOC)

-Now that we know the `loot.sh` file can be abused, edit the code in a similar fashion to list out the contents of the other `sh` files we cannot read on the command line.
+Now that we know the `loot.sh` file can be abused, similarly edit the code to list out the contents of the other `sh` files we cannot read on the command line.
 You can do this one at a time, or customize the `loot.sh` file to do it all at once.

 ```
 #!/bin/bash